 It is important to note that some "good" vegetable fats are treated by a process called hydrogenation to make them harder at room temperature and more commercially viable.
-This process converts unsaturated fats into the trans form, which has adverse effects on one’s cholesterol profile.
+This process, when incomplete, can converts unsaturated fats into the trans form, which has adverse effects on one’s cholesterol profile.
 Trans fats should be avoided.

 Underlying medical conditions are known to influence cholesterol levels, especially conditions such as thyroid disease, polycystic ovarian syndrome and diabetes.
 Improved control of these conditions will normalise cholesterol levels and so reduce the risk of heart disease.

 Age has a lot to do with your cholesterol level.
-Men over 45 and women over 55 are at risk of having a cholesterol problem.
+Men over 45 and women over 55 years are at risk of having complications from a cholesterol problem.